1. Why does my athlete need to be a member of Triathlon BC?

 5. Will my child be cycling on the road?

 Camps take place in fields, parking lots, and parks, completely separated from vehicle traffic.
-Team practices include cycling on public roads.
+Club practices include cycling on public roads.
 As with all sports and activities, there are risks involved, and we will do everything in our power to minimize those risks, including teaching and modeling safe behaviour, choosing quiet roads and times of day to practice and having adequate coach & volunteer to participant ratios.